 Plugin behavior

-- Last-updated timestamps — Before each page renders, the plugin reads the source file’s modification time and sets
+- Last-updated timestamps: before each page renders, the plugin reads the source file’s modification time and sets

 last_updated_atin frontmatter.
-This means your doc footers can show “Last updated” dates without you touching frontmatter manually. - Rouge syntax theme generation — After reading site config, the plugin validates your configured Rouge theme names and generates scoped CSS for light and dark modes.
+This means your doc footers can show “Last updated” dates without you touching frontmatter manually. - Rouge syntax theme generation: after reading site config, the plugin validates your configured Rouge theme names and generates scoped CSS for light and dark modes.
 Invalid theme names fall back to defaults with a warning.

-- Version label resolution — If
+- Version label resolution: if

-_data/versions.ymlsetscurrent: auto, the plugin replaces it with the gem’s version string (e.g.,v1.0.0) at build time.
+_data/versions.ymlsetscurrent: auto, the plugin replaces it with the gem’s version string (e.g.,v1.0.0) at build time. - Copy page markdown export: before doc pages render, the plugin captures their raw Markdown for the “Copy page” button.
+After the site is written, it emits a plain

 VitePress parity scope